 The Creosote bush – Larrea tridentata – looks like a regular green shrub and you might see it outside of people’s homes in Arizona and the southwest.
 It’s a short little thing – reaching an average height of 4 feet tall.

 This is mainly because of the lack of water here.
 If it had tons of water, it could grow as tall as a man!
-In fact, I personally own 16 and a quarter acres covered in Creosote bushes and they are multiple on my property that are taller than 6 feet.
+In fact, I personally own 16 and a quarter acres covered in Creosote bushes and there are multiple on my property that are taller than 6 feet.

 It’s one of the most fascinating plants to me.
 It’s incredibly efficient at adapting to the low-rainfall in this state.